Forever in My Heart

 Has There Ever Been a Hallmark Movie without a Festival of Some Sort?

-In some ways I liked how this movie avoided all of the oft-used to death stupid conflicts and misunderstandings that the prospective lovebirds have to get past.
-The heroine’s current boyfriend wasn’t a super smooth too handsome bad guy with evil intentions.
-The one time he overstepped the line by giving her unwanted and bad advice, he apologized the next morning and complimented her judgement over his.
+In some ways, I liked how this movie avoided all of the oft-used-to-death stupid conflicts and misunderstandings that the prospective lovebirds have to get past.
+The heroine’s current boyfriend wasn’t a super-smooth too-handsome bad guy with evil intentions.
+The one time he overstepped the line by giving our heroine unwanted and bad advice, he apologized the next morning and complimented her judgement over his.
 He was actually kind of goofy looking.
 In a good way.
 The hero and heroine were not separated in their youth because of a big bitter misunderstanding or lack of communication.
 They just decided to chase their own career paths.
 Near the end, she even admits that it probably wouldn’t have worked if he had followed through with his marriage proposal.
-That they each had to take their own paths first.
+They each had to take their own paths first.

 Unfortunately, this also made this movie a little uneventful.
 There was some lazy writing.
 For example, the older woman that Jenna meets turns out to be the long lost first love of hero’s father.
 When she first meets her lost love’s son, she comments that he reminds her of an old friend.
-Yet she doesn’t seem to make the connection, or quiz him, or seek out the love of her life who is still running the same hotel and hasn’t moved a muscle?
+Yet she doesn’t seem to make the connection, or quiz him, or seek out the love of her life who is still running the same hotel and hasn’t moved a muscle since they last met.
 Not even an ounce of curiosity?
+No “Hey, maybe I’ll look up old what’s his name”?
 Why did they never see each other until the very end?
 Very anticlimactically, I might add.

 September 19, 2019